Invoicing & Billing

 The Problem: Your invoice says "wire transfer only" but your client prefers credit cards.
 Every barrier to payment increases the chance of delay.

-The Data: Offering 3+ payment methods increases on-time payments by 23%.
+The Data: Offering 3+ payment methods increases on-time payments by 23% according to Forbes.

 The Fix: Accept multiple payment methods: